 The primary advantage of fog computing is that it will lower response and data interpretation times for your applications.
 This happens because more processing power is made available in the same geographic locations as the data collection points.

-Another advantage of fog computing is that the pre-processed data is usually encrypted prior to being transported to cloud data centers.
+Another advantage is that the pre-processed data is usually encrypted prior to being transported to cloud data centers.
 This adds another level of security and makes your applications safer.

 The disadvantage of fog computing is increased complexity.
 Deploying “cloudlets” in more locations requires to be able to manage a larger infrastructure.
 Consequently, this could incur more costs when deployments and operations are not automated.